Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/index.md

 ## Quick setup

-You can will need to have a plugin mount the Vue application setup by `panoramique` to the DOM where and when you want to.
-Other components will be able to register and mount components has needed.
+You will need to have a plugin mount the Vue application setup by `panoramique` to the DOM where and when you want to.
+Other components will be able to register and mount components as needed.

 ::: code-group